opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

-In this exercise, you will be modifying the P4 program and ONOS app to add support for IPv6-based (L3) routing between all hosts connected to the fabric, with support for ECMP to forward traffic across the spines.
+In this exercise, you will be modifying the P4 program and ONOS app to add support for IPv6-based (L3) routing between all hosts connected to the fabric, with support for ECMP to balance traffic flows across multiple spines.

 ## Overview

 ### Requirements

-At this stage, we want our fabric to behave like a standard IP fabric, with switches behaving as routers.
-As such, the following requirements should be satisfied by our fabric:
+At this stage, we want our fabric to behave like a standard IP fabric, with switches functioning as routers.
+As such, the following requirements should be
+satisfied:

-* Leaf interfaces should be assigned with an IPv6 address (the gateway address) and a a MAC address that we will call `myStationMac`;
+* Leaf interfaces should be assigned with an IPv6 address (the gateway address) and a MAC address that we will call `myStationMac`;
-* Leaf switches should be able to handle NDP Neighbor Solicitation (NS) messages sent by hosts to resolve the MAC address associated with the switch interface/gateway IPv6 addresses, by replying with NDP Neighbor Advertisement (NA) informing hosts of their `myStationMac` address;
+* Leaf switches should be able to handle NDP Neighbor Solicitation (NS) messages -- sent by hosts to resolve the MAC address associated with the switch interface/gateway IPv6 addresses, by replying with NDP Neighbor Advertisements (NA) notifying their `myStationMac` address;
 * Packets received with Ethernet destination `myStationMac` should be processed through the routing pipeline, otherwise the bridging one;
 * When routing, the P4 program should look at the IPv6 destination address, if a